janiluuk/L4D2_DLR/README.md

 - Turrets don't block anymore, so you cannot abuse it by boxing in opponents.
 - Saboteur moves faster when crouched and shows visibility status.
 - Saboteur has visual effect on turning invisible and specific glow.
+- Redefine visual effect for mines, and actually leave a visible mine.
 - Mines do less damage to survivors.
 Standing really close to the mine can still incap.
 - Mines do more damage to infected, 1500hp.
 Some edge over tank
 - Mines glow now so players know to avoid the spot or lure someone to it.